Understanding and coping with shame: a complex and important emotion

 3. Maintain social order

-Want to know your level of shame?
-Try this shame self-assessment scale , or test your shame sensitivity .
-It is also recommended that you complete this professional guilt and shame proneness test .
+Want to know how much shame you feel?
+You might as well try this shame self-measurement table , or test your shame sensitivity .
+At the same time, it is also recommended that you complete this professional guilt and shame tendency test .

 Establish a healthy view of shame

-Psychologist Daniel Goleman emphasizes that a moderate amount of shame is normal and necessary.
-But if you feel a strong sense of shame in response to any criticism or small failure, you may have developed pathological shame.
+Psychologist Daniel Goleman stressed that moderate shame is normal and necessary.
+But if a strong sense of shame develops in the face of any criticism or small failure, it may have developed into pathological shame.

 How to live in harmony with shame